 Keep It Simple

 If there’s one rule to keep in mind while designing a low-maintenance bathroom, it’s that you should keep it all as simple as possible.
 If you have too many features or lots of complicated shapes and lines, you will give yourself too much to do when it comes to keeping things clean.
 Fewer corners, edges, gaps, and touchpoints can all help to make your bathroom easier to clean.
 Avoid having anything that needs more than a quick wipe or scrub to get it clean.
+Visit zabranio.com if you want to know how bidet converter kits can help you.

 Install a Wetroom